MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 The choice of protocol for the endpoint can have a significant impact on performance.
 Favor OData version 4 for the fastest performance.
 It's possible to expose procedures in a code unit as an OData end point using unbound actions.
 To read more about OData unbound actions, see [Creating and Interacting with an OData V4 Unbound Action](../developer/devenv-creating-and-interacting-with-odatav4-unbound-action.md).

-For Odata, limit the set ($filter or $top) if you are using an expensive $expand statements.
-If you have moved calculated fields to a separate page then it is good practice to limit the set to get a good performance
+For OData, limit the set ($filter or $top) if you're using an expensive $expand statement.
+If you've moved calculated fields to a separate page, then it's good practice to limit the set to get better performance.

 ### Web service client performance